Cannabis stocks are not all created equal.

 Third, Fortune 500 heavyweight Constellation Brands Inc owns controls 38.5% of the company.
 This is a significant advantage over its competitors because Constellation has deep pockets and extensive experience in branding and marketing consumer products.
 Look at Constellation Brands’ growth since 2000.
 Canopy could well be the cannabis industry’s next success story.

 Fourth, Canopy established key partnerships with celebrities and various industry leaders to build brand recognition.
-In this regards, it is way ahead of its competitors:
+In this regards, it is way ahead of its competitors.
+Canopy:

-- It distributes Snoop Dogg’s LBS (formerly Leafs By Snoop) products, which a recent study found to be the most recognized cannabis brand
+- Distributes Snoop Dogg’s LBS (formerly Leafs By Snoop) products, which a recent study found to be the most recognized cannabis brand

-- It acquired a 25% stake in Houseplant, Seth Rogan’s company
+- Acquired a 25% stake in Houseplant, Seth Rogan’s company

-- It issued shares of More Life Growth, a previously wholly-owned subsidiary, to entities controlled by Canadian rapper Drake.
+- Issued shares of More Life Growth, a previously wholly-owned subsidiary, to entities controlled by Canadian rapper Drake.

-- It is working with Martha Stewart to develop cannabis et care, cosmetics and food
+- Works with Martha Stewart to develop cannabis et care, cosmetics and food

-- It has established a partnership with breeding brand DNA Genetics, which gives Canopy access to a wealth of unique, genetically-diverse cannabis strains that it can incorporate into its product lines.
+- Established a partnership with breeding brand DNA Genetics, which gives Canopy access to a wealth of unique, genetically-diverse cannabis strains that it can incorporate into its product lines.